Skip to content

 forked = sandbox._experimental_fork(name="my-forked-sandbox")

-Daytona provides methods to view forks.
-You can view the fork tree for a sandbox and all its related sandboxes.
+To view the fork tree for a sandbox and all its related sandboxes:

 1. Navigate to Daytona Sandboxes ↗